tmbnrt/VirtualEngineeringAssistant/README.md

 ** The Virtual Engineering Assistant is a modular software suite by invenio that empowers simulation engineers to design safer, more efficient products while minimizing end-customer costs.
 By streamlining engineering workflows and enhancing design safety, it supports smarter, faster product development.

+**Author**: Tim Beinert – Founder and Maintainer of the Virtual Engineering Assistant

 > 🛠️ _This software is proprietary.
 This repository provides an overview and documentation only.
 No source code is included._

 ---